oplS17projects/FP3/README.md

 This code segment creates a list of two objects called ports.
 The first object is the input port and the second is the output port used to interface with the cs server.

 ![output](/pic.png?raw=true "output")
+This image shows the output of the given code when loaded into the buffer.